King Kong (1976 film): Plot

 In the meantime, Prescott and First Mate Carnahan lead a rescue mission to save Dwan.
-The rescue party encounters Kong while crossing a log bridge over a ravine, and Kong rolls the huge log, sending Carnahan and the rest of the sailors falling to their deaths.
-Prescott and Boan are the only ones to survive.
+The rescue party encounters Kong while crossing a log bridge over a ravine, and Kong rolls the huge log, sending Carnahan and the rest of the sailors falling to their deaths, leaving Prescott and crewman Boan as the only survivors.
+Trapped on opposite sides of the ravine, Prescott pursues Kong while Boan returns to the others to warn them.
 Kong takes Dwan to his lair.
-A giant snake appears and attacks the pair, and while Kong dispatches the snake, Prescott escapes with Dwan.
-Kong chases the pair back to the native village, only to fall into a pit trap and be smothered with chloroform.
+A giant snake appears and attempts to eat Dwan, but Kong battles and kills it while Prescott escapes with Dwan.
+Kong chases them back to the native village, only to fall into a pit trap and be smothered with chloroform.

 Without any of the promised new oil, Wilson decides to transport Kong to America as a promotional gimmick for his company.
 When they finally reach New York City, Kong is put on display in a Beauty and the Beast farce, bound in chains with a large crown on his head.
-When Kong sees a group of reporters crowding around Dwan, hoping for interviews, the ape breaks free of his bonds and goes on a rampage throughout the city.
+When Kong sees a group of reporters crowding around Dwan, hoping for interviews, the ape thinks it is an assault on Dwan and breaks free of his bonds and goes on a rampage throughout the city.
 In the commotion, Wilson is killed when Kong steps on him.
 The ape also destroys an elevated train in his search for Dwan.
 Prescott and Dwan flee across the Queensboro Bridge to Manhattan while Kong pursues them.
 Prescott calls the military and in return for a promise that Kong will be captured unharmed, he tells them that Kong will climb the World Trade Center, which resembles a mountain on his native island.
 Kong locates Dwan and takes her; he begins to make his way to the World Trade Center, with Jack and the military in hot pursuit.

 In the climax, Kong climbs the South Tower of the World Trade Center.
-After being attacked by men with flamethrowers while standing on the roof, Kong leaps across to the North Tower.
-Then he is attacked by military helicopters while Dwan is trying to stop them.
-The fatally injured Kong falls from the roof to the World Trade Center plaza, where he dies from his injuries.
-Dwan is bombarded by a sea of photographers.
-The crowd is so big, though, that Dwan can't even get close to Jack.
+However, the military ignores Jack's plea and uses deadly force against Kong.
+After being attacked by Marines with flamethrowers while standing on the roof, Kong leaps across to the North Tower.
+There he is shot hundreds of times by military helicopters while Dwan futilely tries to stop them.
+The fatally injured Kong falls from the roof to the World Trade Center plaza.
+As Dwan makes it to the ground, she watches as Kong dies from his injuries.
+A sea of photographers bombards the grieving and traumatized Dwan.
+The crowd is so big that Dwan cannot even get close to Jack.
 She stands still and is photographed relentlessly by reporters while Kong lies dead in a pool of blood and broken concrete.